aabhashjaiswal/-Object-Detection-and-Tracking-/README.md

 - Click Stop Detection or close the windows to exit.

 **Sample Output:**
+## Sample Output

-When running, a window displays the webcam video with:
+When you run the program, a GUI window opens and your webcam feed appears with:

-Green bounding boxes around detected objects
+- Green bounding boxes drawn around detected objects

-Labels showing unique tracking IDs (e.g., "ID 1", "ID 2")
+- Labels on each bounding box indicating the object class and a unique tracking ID, e.g., "person ID 1"

-Smooth real-time tracking as objects move
+- Real-time tracking as objects move across frames, with IDs remaining consistent
+- A console log might show detection counts or status messages (optional)

 Troubleshooting
 Module not found errors: Make sure all dependencies are installed via pip.